-A persons mood is how he or she usually feels over a period of time.
-A Mood Disorder can be diagnosed when a persons mood lasts for a longer length of time or changes more often or dramatically than what is usually expected.
-Mood Disorders affect 15 to 30 million adults in the United States alone.
-For people suffering from Mood Disorders, their experience of sadness and energy can be severe and frequent enough to cause significant problems in their everyday life.
-A person with a Mood Disorder can experience symptoms of depression or mania or even both.
-Mood Disorders are divided into two main categories: Depressive Disorders and Bipolar Disorders, which is also called Manic-Depression.
-Below are some general symptoms of depression and mania and descriptions of Depressive Disorders and Bipolar Disorders.
+A person’s mood is how they usually feel over a period of time.
+A mood disorder can be diagnosed when a person’s mood lasts for a longer length of time or changes more often or dramatically than what is usually expected.
+For people suffering from mood disorders, their experience of mood swings between depression to mania can be severe and frequent enough to cause significant problems in their everyday life.
+A person with a mood disorder can experience symptoms of depression, mania or even both.

 - Feeling sad for most of the day almost everyday